-New Trustees have a comprehensive induction coordinated by senior staff and fellow Trustees; this includes, for example, time spent with staff to find out about the work of the Charity, a visit to a neonatal unit, or where appropriate buddying by an experienced Trustee.
+New Trustees have a comprehensive induction coordinated by senior staff and fellow Trustees; this includes, for example, time spent with staff to find out about the work of the Charity, a visit to a neonatal unit (although this has not been possible to arrange for Trustees appointed in the last year), and buddying with an experienced Trustee.
 All Trustees are offered ongoing training as required, as well as regular opportunities to engage with the Charity's beneficiaries, stakeholders and supporters.

 Each Trustee has an annual review conducted by the Chair.
 The Vice-Chair undertakes a regular review of the Chair, incorporating input from all Trustees and the Senior Management Team (SMT).
-Once every three years, there is an externally facilitated board evaluation.
+Once every three years, there is an externally facilitated board evaluation, most recently in 2019-20.